w3c/cg-program/transfer-considerations.md

 The CLA does not include similar provisions for transfers to other standards bodies.
 This means that standards bodies that wish to take up a CG Specification for standardization need to secure new copyright and patent licenses from (at least significant) Contributors.

-This means that the other SDO will want to identify the significant contributors to the CG Specification.
+This means that the other SDO may need to identify the significant contributors to the CG Specification.
 The W3C staff can help identify significant Contributors to a CG Specification (through [tooling](https://www.w3.org/guide/process/cg-transition.html#github-repository-management)), but typically the editor(s) of a CG Specification and Chairs have a good sense of who contributes text to a Specification.

-* Enhancement in development: It has been suggested that the CLA be modified so that other SDOs who may take up the CG Specification for standardization do not need to secure new licensing commitments from Contributors.
-The staff expect to discuss this topic with the W3C Patents and Standards Interest Group.

 It is also useful to consider the following IPR topics: